Staff profile

 Biography

 Giulia Bonasio is Assistant Professor in Ancient Philosophy.
 Dr Bonasio’s research focuses on Aristotle’s ethics, in particular on the Eudemian Ethics.
-She has research interests in ancient philosophy, ethics, epistemology, moral psychology, ancient Greek literature, ancient Greek lyric poetry, history of emotions, Medieval philosophy, reception of Aristotle's philosophy, virtue ethics and virtue epistemology.
+She has research interests in ancient ethics and epistemology, as well as in moral psychology.
+She is also interested in contemporary debates inspired by ancient philosophy for example in virtue ethics.
+In addition to ancient philosophy, she has interests in ancient Greek literature, in particular in lyric poetry, tragedy, and in the history of emotions.

-Dr Bonasio has been Guest Professor at the Zentrum Altertumswissenschaften of the University of Zürich and Senior Fellow of the Collegium Helveticum in fall 2022.
+In Fall 2022, Dr Bonasio has been Guest Professor at the Zentrum Altertumswissenschaften of the University of Zürich and Senior Fellow of the Collegium Helveticum.

 Before coming to Durham, Dr Bonasio was a Faculty Fellow at the University of King’s College in Halifax (Canada) where she taught in the Foundation Year Program.
 She was also affiliated with the Department of Classics at Dalhousie University.

 She was educated in Italy, where she completed a BA and a MA in Philosophy at the University of Padova.
-She received a MA, an MPhil and a PhD in Classical Studies/Ancient Philosophy from Columbia University, where she wrote a doctoral dissertation entitled Happiness and Superlative Value in the Eudemian Ethics.
-Dr Bonasio's research was awarded a DAAD fellowship (2016) for studying at the Munich School of Ancient Philosophy and a Chateaubriand Fellowship (2018) for doing research at Sorbonne Université (Paris I).
+She received a MA, a MPhil and a PhD in Classical Studies/Ancient Philosophy from Columbia University.

-Dr Bonasio is currently working on a book project on the unity of the virtues in Aristotle's Eudemian Ethics, and she is editing a book on wisdom that includes contributions in ancient Greek and Roman philosophy, Islamic philosophy, Buddhist and Indian traditions, neuroscience and biology (under contract with De Gruyter).
+Dr Bonasio is currently editing a book on Perspectives on Wisdom that includes contributions in ancient Greek and Roman philosophy, Islamic, Buddhist, Old Chinese, and Indian philosophy, as well as neuroscience (under contract with De Gruyter).

 Doctoral Supervision